TheDataScienceLabs/DSLab_Fourier/README.md

 # DSLab_Fourier

-A lab course suitable for concurrent enrollment with a first course on Fourier theory
+A lab course suitable for concurrent enrollment with a first course on Fourier theory.
+[See the labs online here.](https://thedatasciencelabs.github.io/DSLab_Fourier/)

 ## Usage